 Normally, once children come into the picture, both parents put their children first.
 However, many people that have narcissistic personality disorder don’t follow this normal pattern.
-Instead, they often see their children as someone they have to compete with to be the center of attention.
-They actively seek ways to keep your focus and attention on them rather than the children.
-They may try to control their children as well actively or try to get them to think like a narcissist.
-Eventually, you’ll start to get drained from their incessant need to be the center of attention and their never-ending competition with the children.
+It is common for the narcissistic partner to compete with their children to be the center of the attention, while the other parent attempts to mediate.
+Narcissists may try to actively control their children, or try to get them to think like a narcissist.
+Eventually, you’ll start to get drained from their constant need to be the center of attention and never-ending competition with the children.

 Extreme jealousy is another common narcissistic marriage problem.
-This again goes back to the need to be the center of attention that is characteristic of most narcissists.
-It is common for those with a narcissistic personality disorder to have secret feelings of insecurity.
-If they feel like someone else is getting your love and attention, it can trigger intense feelings of jealousy.
+Again, this goes back to the need to be the center of attention that is characteristic of most narcissistic people.
+It is common for narcissists to harbor secret feelings of insecurity that fuel a need for excessive admiration and attention.
+If they feel like someone else like their partner is getting your love and attention, it can trigger intense feelings of jealousy.
 This is also true if they feel like someone is better or smarter than them.
 The problem with this jealousy is that it often leads to intense arguments.
 If they feel jealous that someone else is getting your love or attention, they may blame you for flirting or being unfaithful, even if it is not true.
 Additionally, they may go to extreme lengths to get rid of any competition.

 Dealing With Narcissistic Abuse